 The most widely used sheet.

-Used at the end of an iteration/sprint by the whole team to discuss how they are working and how they can improve.
+This sheets is used at the end of an iteration/sprint by the whole team to discuss how they are working and how they can improve.

-General Retrospective sheets
+“T series” General Retrospective sheets

-T1 Retrospective sheets
+- T1 Retrospective French translation

-T1 Retrospective French translation
+- T1 Retrospective German translation

 A sheet designed to promote discussion about Agile working and help a team agree some practices to get started with.
 Usually used to finish an Agile training course and ensure the team put learning into action.

 A sheet to help teams – including product managers and owners – think about their customers and what the customers want.